deanwampler/spark-scala-tutorial/README.markdown

 Assuming you encountered no problems, everything is working!

 > NOTE: The normal Hadoop and Spark convention is to never overwrite existing data.
 However, that would force us to manually delete old data before rerunning programs, an inconvenience while learning.
-So, to make the workshop easier, the programs delete existing data first.
+So, to make the tutorial easier, the programs delete existing data first.

 ## Naming Conventions